guidok91/spark-movies-etl/README.md

 The repo includes a `Makefile`.
 Please run `make help` to see usage.

-To run the pipeline locally, run:
+To execute the pipeline locally, run:
 * `make setup` to install a local virtual env with the app and its dependencies.
 * `make package` to compile the dependencies to be used in `spark-submit`.
 * `EXECUTION_DATE=2021-01-01 make run-curate-data` to run the data transformation task.